DendrouLab/panpipes-tutorials/docs/filtering_data/filtering_data_with_panpipes.md

 # Filtering data with panpipes

 ## Running the pipeline
-Following the [ingest tutorial](../ingesting_data/Ingesting_data_with_panpipes.md) means that your single cell data is combined into  a `.h5mu` object.
-Within the `.h5mu` object there are also qc metrics stored.
+Following the [ingest tutorial](../ingesting_data/Ingesting_data_with_panpipes.md) we now have all the single cell data  combined into a single `.h5mu` object.
+In the previous tutorial we specified the `sample_id: teaseq` in the pipeline.yml config file, which ensured we saved the teaseq_unfilt.h5mu object as the main output of the ingest workflow.
+Within the `.h5mu` object we stored the computed qc metrics.

 It's time to filter the cells to make sure to exclude bad quality cells for downstream analysis.